karunakc/karunakc.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am currently working as a Research Assistant at [PreCog](https://precog.iiit.ac.in/).
-My domains of interests are broadly Graphs and Trustworthy ML (hoping to some day work on a problem that combines both!).
-I am currently working on projects in the domains of HCI, Graphs, and Shortcut Learning of LLMs.

-I finished my undergrad in BTech.
-Computer Science from [PES University](https://pes.edu/) where I specialized in Artificial Intelligence and Machine Learning.

-I am currently studying AI safety and its implications and would be interested in working on more projects in the field of Data-centric trustworthy ML.
+I am an incoming Masters student at the [Universtiy of Tübingen](https://uni-tuebingen.de/en/) in the Machine Learning program.
+I was previouslya Research Assistant at [PreCog](https://precog.iiit.ac.in/) under [Prof. Ponnurangam Kumaraguru](https://www.iiit.ac.in/faculty/ponnurangam-kumaraguru/) where I worked on social networks and model evaluations.
+I graduated with a BTech. in Computer Science from [PES University](https://pes.edu/) where I worked under [Dr. Sudeepa Roy Dey](https://staff.pes.edu/nm1377/) during my undergraduate capstone project.

+My domain of interests is *very* broadly Trustworthy ML.
+More specifically, I am interested in model failures due to OOD, spurious correlations, and adversarial attacks and understand the underlying model representations in these scenarios.